moby/moby/docs/sources/articles/certificates.md

        ├── client.key
        └── localhost.crt

-A simple way to test this setup is to use an apache server to host a registry.
-Just copy a registry tree into the apache root, [here](http://people.gnome.org/~alexl/v1.tar.gz) is an example one containing the busybox image.
+A simple way to test this setup is to use an Apache server to host a registry.
+Just copy a registry tree into the Apache root, [here](http://people.gnome.org/~alexl/v1.tar.gz) is an example of one containing the busybox image.

 Then add this conf file as `/etc/httpd/conf.d/registry.conf`: